breez/breez-sdk-docs/src/guide/receive_onchain.md

 ## Notifications

-Enabling [mobile notifications](payment_notification.md) in your app will automatically register it for swap notifications.
+Enabling [mobile notifications](payment_notification.md) will register your app for swap notifications.

 This means that, when the user performs a swap-in (receive onchain), the app will